zakcole08/sieve/README.md

 ### ToDo

+- Add home page with drag and drop image UI
 - Add parsing and proper handling for max colour value
 - Add support for new image formats
-- Drag and drop image UI
 - Image resizing